athosellinas/sh1106/README.md

 sh1106
 ======

-An Arduino library for the SH1106 LCD chipset
+A Spark library for the SH1106 OLED chipset on the I2c bus

 Features:
 	text display with scrolling